svoboda-jan/paperclip-mozjpeg/README.md

 # About

-This repository contains the ruby library which adds file processor to compress JPEG images uploaded using the [paperclip](https://github.com/thoughtbot/paperclip) gem.
+This repository contains the ruby library which adds file processor to compress JPEG images uploaded using the [paperclip](https://github.com/thoughtbot/paperclip) and [kt-paperclip](https://github.com/kreeti/kt-paperclip) gem.

 ## Installation